Mary Millington: Last years and death

-Millington died by suicide at age 33, by an overdose of tricyclic antidepressant anafranil, paracetamol and alcohol at her home in Walton-on-the-Hill, Surrey.
-Her husband found her dead in her bed on 19 August 1979.
+Millington died by suicide at age 33, by an overdose of tricyclic antidepressant anafranil, paracetamol and alcohol at her home in Walton-on-the-Hill, Surrey on 19 August 1979.
+Her husband found her dead in her bed.
 She left four suicide notes which were found near her body.
-In one of them she had written, "The police have framed me yet again.
+In one of them, she had written: "The police have framed me yet again.
 They frighten me so much.
 I can't face the thought of prison...
 The Nazi tax man has finished me as well."
 In another note, to her solicitor Michael Kaye (partly published in Private magazine no 59), Millington wrote "the police have killed me with their threats…the police have made my life a misery with frame ups.
-The tax man has hounded me so much- I will be made bankrupt, he mustn't get anything of his £200,000 demands.
+The tax man has hounded me so much – I will be made bankrupt, he mustn't get anything of his £200,000 demands.
 He is a religious maniac."
-In another note, to David Sullivan, she wrote: "please print in your magazines how much I want porn to be legalised, but the police have beaten me".
+In another note, to David Sullivan, she wrote: "please print in your magazines how much I want porn to be legalised, but the police have beaten me."

-Millington was a member of the National Campaign for the Reform of the Obscene Publications Acts (NCROPA) and encouraged her readers to demand the abolition of the Acts.
-After her death, NCROPA founder David Webb wrote "Mary was a dear, kind person and we much admired her courage in standing up to the bigotry and repression which still so pervades the establishment of this country.
+In the mid 1970s, Millington became one of the earliest members of the English Collective of Prostitutes (ECP) and of the National Campaign for the Reform of the Obscene Publications Acts (NCROPA), with Millington encouraging her readers to demand the abolition of the Acts.
+From the late 1970s, NCROPA was affiliated to the National Council for Civil Liberties (NCCL).
+After Millington's death in August 1979, NCROPA founder David Webb wrote: "Mary was a dear, kind person and we much admired her courage in standing up to the bigotry and repression which still so pervades the establishment of this country.
 She obviously had tremendous pressures put on her as a result and there is no doubt in my mind that these must have contributed to this tragedy."

-She was buried at St Mary Magdalene Church, in South Holmwood, Surrey marked by a grey granite tombstone which bears her married name.
+Millington was buried at St Mary Magdalene Church, in South Holmwood, Surrey, marked by a grey granite tombstone which bears her married name.
 She is buried in the same grave as her mother, Joan Quilter, who died in 1976.